| |

 Tripolitania was incorporated into the province of Africa

-Proconsularis, to begin the export of goods and slaves to
+Proconsularis, to begin the export of goods, animals and

 Roman generals wanted to do what no invader of Libya had done before: